brunoasm/varKoder_development/varKoder_tests/all_SRA/README.md

 The we will use fastq-dump to download up to 200,000 reads per SRA accession and finally use varKoder to generate varKodes

+IMPORTANT NOTE: here we keep most of the intermediate files generated during the analyses, but some of them are too large for github storage.
+For that reason, they have been zipped (extension `*.gz`).
+If you are rerunning code here that relies on these files, make sure to unzip them first using: `gunzip *.csv`

 # Downloading software

 To use Entrez and sra-toolkit, we install using Anaconda: